TrainerDex/.github/README.md

 ## Name

 TrainerDex is comprised of two parts: Trainer and Dex.
-There shouldn't be a space between the two but they should be indicated by a change in capitalisation or font size.
+There should never be a space between the two and the D in Dex should be capitalized.
+_The Dex_ is a nickname for the database itself.

-#### Use
+#### Valid
 - [x] TrainerDex
-- [x] TRAINERDEX - although discouraged
 - [x] TDX

-#### Don't use
+#### Invalid
 - [ ] Trainerdex
 - [ ] trainerdex
 - [ ] Tdx
 - [ ] TDx
 - [ ] tdx

-## Colours
+## Brand Colours
 ### RED

 HEX: #ca3755